For Continuing Students

 - Partners for Entrepreneurial Leadership (PEL) offers internship subsidies.
 Apply in spring of your first year.
 Refer here for more information.

 - International Business Award offered by the Clausen Center offers up to 5 merit-based fellowships annually in the amount of $1,000 each to students whose academic coursework, personal accomplishments, and future plans demonstrate leadership potential in an internationally-focused career.
 Refer here for more information.

-- The Center for Responsible Business offers or promotes the following:
+The Center for Responsible Business offers the following:

 - Milton Moskowitz Prize.
 Refer here for more information.

 - Dow Sustainability Innovation Student Challenge.
 Refer here for more information.

 - Lifescan Community Relations Graudate Fellows Program.
 Refer here for more information.

 - Corporate Responsibility Fellowship Porgram.
 Refer here for more information.